shoam321/IT-ASSET-PROJECT-main/README.md

-# IT Asset Tracker SaaS
+# IT Asset Tracker - Self-Hosted SaaS Platform

-A comprehensive IT asset management system built with React, Node.js, and PostgreSQL/Supabase.
-Automatically discover, track, and manage IT infrastructure across multiple platforms.
+A comprehensive, **fully self-hostable** IT asset management system built with React, Node.js, and PostgreSQL.
+Deploy on your own infrastructure to maintain complete control over your asset data and operations.

+> 🏠 **100% Self-Hosted** - Run entirely on your own servers, no external dependencies required
+> 🔒 **Data Privacy** - Your asset data never leaves your infrastructure
+> 🚀 **Easy Deployment** - Simple setup with Docker Compose or manual installation
+> 💰 **Zero Vendor Lock-in** - Open source, fully customizable, and free to use

 ## Features